VisMajor5/weighted-switches/README.md

   <img src="doc/images/weighted_switch.png" alt="Weighted Switch in ComfyUI" width="300">
 </p>

+Up to four inputs of any kind.
+The weights are proportional.
+Also returns the index of the selected input.

 <p align="left">
   <img src="doc/images/weighted_switch_usage.png" alt="Weighted Switch in ComfyUI" width="300">
 </p>

+Here we have three inputs, each having a 33% chance of being returned.

 ### Weighted Conditional Switch